YacineOuhrouche/matlab/Power_Electronics/FOC/readme.md

 - FOC achieves **independent torque and flux control** for PMSMs.
 - Proper **PI tuning** ensures stable speed and current regulation.
-- Decoupling and saturation handling are vital for realistic control.
+- Decoupling, voltage limits, and anti-windup are critical for realistic control.
+- Simulated load disturbances demonstrate robustness of the FOC strategy.

 ---

 ## 🛠️ Future Work

 - Extend to **sensorless FOC** using back-EMF estimation.
-- Implement **field-weakening control** for high-speed range.
+- Implement **field-weakening control** for high-speed operation.
 - Integrate a **3-phase inverter model** for hardware-level validation.

----
+- Include **dynamic reference trajectories** to test advanced control strategies.